arun-kr-reddy/notes/cplusplus.md

     auto uPtr = std::unique_ptr<myType>(new myType(args));  // custom ctor
     auto uPtr = std::make_unique<myType>(args);             // cleaner (type mentioned once)
     ```
-  - **`shared_ptr`:** allows you to make a copy of the pointer which will hold the memory until all the pointers holding that memory gets out of scope which is done by maintaining a reference counter (*last one turns off the light*, memory freed when refcount reaches zero)
+  - **`shared_ptr`:** allows you to make a copy of the pointer which will hold the memory until all the pointers holding that memory gets out of scope which is done by maintaining a reference counter (*last one turns off the light*, memory freed when refcount reaches zero), so copy/assign only when you intend to manipulate the owned object's lifetime
   `reset()` revokes the ownership over the memory that the pointer holds (decreases `usage_count`)
     ```cpp
     auto sPtr = std::shared_ptr<myType>(new myType());      // default ctor
     auto sPtr = std::shared_ptr<myType>(new myType(args));  // custom ctor